What would you like to know more about?

 1. Complete the general configuration steps.

-2. Go to Administration > Users.
+2. In the navigation menu, click Administration > Users.

 4. Set MFA Required to Yes.